 - Clean your storage and clear cache as often as possible.

-- Download the Lite version of apps instead of the heavy, more storage requiring counterparts.
+- Download the Lite version of apps whenever possible, instead of their heavy and more storage requiring counterparts.
 Many apps such as Facebook, Gmail, YouTube, etc, have their various respective Lite versions.

-Show us some love by sharing this article if you enjoyed reading it, and as always, I’ll see you all tomorrow.. #Peace Out
+So kindly give this post a thumbs up by sharing if you found it helpful, and as always, I’ll see you all tomorrow, #Peace Out.